wdreames/hive_board_game_ai/test/outline_of_tests_to_make.md

 # Plan for testing

 ### Empty Space functions
-- Placing new empty space
+- X Placing new empty space
-- Updating placement options
+- X Updating placement options
-- Remove an empty space
+- X Remove an empty space
-- white_can_place()
+- X white_can_place()
-- black_can_place()
+- X black_can_place()

 ### Piece
-- Placing a new piece
+- X Placing a new piece
 - Locking pieces at correct times
 - No implementation for subclasses yet